-A large Holstein who produces 80 to 100 pounds of milk a day is also taking in nearly that much food every day.
-Much of her time that she does not spend eating, she will spend chewing her cud (about 6 to 8 hours a day), which is an important component of her digestion.
-The collars on these cows are equipped with technology that counts how many times she chews her cud among other things.
+A large Holstein who produces 80 – 100 pounds of milk a day takes in nearly that much food every day.
+Much of the time that she does not spend eating, she spends chewing cud (about 6-8 hours a day), which is an important component of her digestion.
+The collars are equipped with technology that counts how many times she chews the cud among other things.

-People have spent a lot of time (and money) researching dairy cows, and dairy farmers use that information to make sure their cows are as healthy and happy as possible.
-Someone even took the time to count how many times a cow chews on her cud – about 30,000 times a day.
+People spend a lot of time and money researching dairy cows.
+Dairy farmers use that information to make sure their cows are as healthy and happy as possible.
+Someone even took the time to count how many times a cow chews the cud, which is about 30,000 times a day.

-Research has also shown how much a cow should move around on a daily basis.
-If she’s not moving enough it might mean she is sick or has a sore hoof and should be checked.
+Research shows how much a cow should move around on a daily basis.
+If she’s not moving enough, it might mean she is sick, has a sore hoof, and should be checked.
 If she’s really active and moving around, she’s probably in heat and ready to be bred.

-Cows lie down for nearly 14 hours a day (but actually only sleep about 30 minutes), though not continuously.
+Cows lie down for nearly 14 hours a day, but actually only sleep about 30 minutes, though not continuously as monitored by the “Fit Bit.”
 They are up and down several times a day.
-If #405 (for example) does not move around as much as she should, farmer Perry Lilley will be notified on his computer so that he can check on her and make sure she isn’t sick or has a sore hoof.
+If #405, for example, does not move around as much as she should, farmer Perry Lilley is notified on his computer so that he can check on her and make sure she isn’t sick.

-Before this technology, farmers had to rely on their own observations and a lot of guess work.
+Before this technology, farmers relied on their own observations and guesswork.
 Now, they can catch a problem much earlier.
-If a cow is showing signs that she’s sick, catching it earlier means she can be taken care of before a problem gets more serious or fatal.
-Often, less drugs and antibiotics are needed.
-Farmers and veterinarians can use the data to tell if a cow is responding to treatment sooner rather than waiting to see if one thing works before trying another and then another.
+If a cow is showing signs that she’s sick, catching it earlier means she can be taken care of before a problem gets more serious.
+Often, fewer drugs and antibiotics are needed.
+Farmers and veterinarians use the data to tell if a cow is responding to treatment sooner rather than waiting to see if one thing works before trying another.

-Similar technology is also used with calves and robotic feeders.
-Many dairy farms, like Lilley Farms, use group-housing for their calves.
-Making sure each calf gets enough to eat and not too much would be difficult (or impossible) to do without the feeders.
-The calves aren’t fed twice a day on a schedule, they can choose to drink milk when they want, but they can’t have as much as they always want.
-Too much milk can cause them to have scours (diarrhea).
 A button on their ear tells the computer that runs the feeder which calves can have more milk and which ones have had their fill for the day.
-As calves get older, the amount of milk they drink every day will be cut back as they are weaned and their diet consists more of hay and grain.
+As calves get older, the amount of milk they drink every day is cut back as they are weaned.
+Then, their diet consists more of hay and grain.